cesar-rocha/SciCompPy/Installation.md

 <code>
 $ conda install gsw --chanell conda-forge
 </code>

-where `CONDA_PATH` is the path where anaconda is installed.
-For example, on my computer `CONDA_PATH=/Users/crocha/anaconda3`.

 ## Why Python 3?
 (If you never used python before, you do not need to worry about this.)